An ode to Juninho Pernambucano, free-kick king & god of chaos

 The same existed with the Lyon side which Juninho joined in 2001, albeit only on the European front, with fans dreaming of what could have been possible if the likes of Mahamadou Diarra, Michael Essien and Florent Malouda had stayed together for longer.

-And yet Juninho, for all he offered at the time, never moved away during that golden era, will never have successes or failures elsewehere in Europe to detract from our image of him: he’s frozen in time, forever destined to be romanticised for falling short in a way a player who succeeded elsewhere never could be, for leaving the greats helpless but only for fleeting moments.
+And yet Juninho, for all he offered at the time, never moved away during that golden era, will never have successes or failures elsewhere in Europe to detract from our image of him: he’s frozen in time, forever destined to be romanticized for falling short in a way a player who succeeded elsewhere never could be, for leaving the greats helpless but only for floating moments.

 For Juninho, that was a free-kick style which, while not unique, was granted a mystique by its combination of rarity and lack of fear.

 When fans the world over watched Roberto Carlos’ ‘banana-kick’, they had four years of botched attempts to sit through in order to get a feel for how difficult such a thing was to execute.
 Those four years were up when Juninho arrived in Lyon, the rulebook reinforced after that blip with new, banana-proof pages and a solid spine.